Monday, February 22, 2010

 A: The arrangement is very cleverly tethered to the lyrics.

-V: I adore the way Willeke Alberti is the incontrovertible centre of things here.
+V: I adore the way Willeke is the incontrovertible centre of things here.
 She sings so beautifully and makes it seem so effortless.
-What the Austrian commentator says about her is true: she’s a professional through and through.
-Despite all this, unfortunately, the Netherlands picked a brilliant performer and a totally forgettable song, something they have also recently been accused of.
-It’s delightful, but so easy to overlook.
+What the ORF commentator says about her is true: she’s a professional through and through.
+Unfortunately, the Netherlands picked a brilliant performer and a totally forgettable song, something they

 14 Germany

 V: And here we’re into early ’90s western ‘fashions’.
 Hideous.
-Virtually everything about this is wrong, but somehow it all works, like a thousand ill-fitting components coming together to form something that nevertheless functions perfectly.
+Virtually everything about this is wrong, but somehow it all works, like a thousand ill-fitting components coming together to form something that functions perfectly.
 This does sound like the programming survived intact, regardless of the drummer, so I wonder if Finland were given the option after all but made the enormous mistake of choosing the orchestra?

 15 Slovakia